Jose Miranda Player Props: Twins vs. Yankees

-Jose Miranda -- 2-for-5 with a double and two RBI in his last game -- will be in action for the Minnesota Twins against the New York Yankees, with Nestor Cortes Jr. on the mound, on April 14 at 7:05 PM ET.
+On Saturday, Jose Miranda (.238 batting average in his past 10 games, with a double, a walk and three RBI) and the Minnesota Twins face the New York Yankees, whose starting pitcher will be Domingo German.
+First pitch is at 1:05 PM ET.

-He racked up two hits (going 2-for-5 with a double and two RBI) in his last game against the Yankees.
+In his last appearance, he racked up two hits (going 2-for-4) against the Yankees.

 Jose Miranda Game Info & Props vs. the Yankees